Octupolar test of general relativity: Parametrized tests of GW phasing

 The parametrized tests rely on measuring any deviations in the PN coefficients $\phi_i$ and $\phi_{il}$ in the GW phasing, which are uniquely predicted by GR, from compact binary mergers.
 A parametrized waveform model introduces additional degrees of freedom to capture signatures of possible GR violation by modifying the phasing coefficients as

-($b=i,\,il$) (see section VA of Refs.~\cite{TGR-GWTC-2,TGR-GWTC-3} for more details).
+($b=i,\,il$) (see Sec.
+VA of Refs.~\cite{TGR-GWTC-2,TGR-GWTC-3} for more details).
 In GR, these phenomenological \emph{dimensionless deviation} parameters ($\delta \hat{\phi}_b$) are identically zero, whereas in alternative theories of gravity, one or more of these parameters could be different from zero.
-Combining data from different GW events detected during the first, second, and third observing runs of LIGO/Virgo, the current bound on the PN deviation parameters are found to be consistent with GR (see Fig. 6 and Fig. 7 of Ref. \cite{TGR-GWTC-3}).
+Combining data from different GW events detected during the first, second, and third observing runs of LIGO/Virgo, the current bound on the PN deviation parameters are found to be consistent with GR (see Figs. 6 and 7 of Ref. \cite{TGR-GWTC-3}).

-For the two asymmetric binary events, GW190412 and GW190814, we will use the results of the parametrized tests, obtained by applying parameterized {\tt IMRPhenomPv3HM} (denoted as ``{\tt Phenom}" in this letter) \cite{Khan:2019kot} and {\tt SEOBNRv4HM$\_$ROM} (denoted as ``{\tt SEOB}")\cite{Cotesta:2018fcv} waveform approximant to the data. {\tt Phenom} waveform is a frequency-domain phenomenological waveform model that includes the effects of two-spin precession along with higher multipole moments \cite{Khan:2019kot}, whereas {\tt SEOB} is a frequency-domain non-precessing reduced-order EOB model that incorporates the higher order modes \cite{Cotesta:2018fcv}.
-In the current LVK analyses \cite{TGR-GWTC-1,TGR-GWTC-2,TGR-GWTC-3}, the reported bounds on $\delta \hat{\phi}_{b}$ come from the fractional deviations applied to the non-spinning portion of the phase (see Sec.~VA of Refs.~\cite{TGR-GWTC-2,TGR-GWTC-3} for detailed discussions).
+For the two asymmetric binary events, GW190412 and GW190814, we will use the results of the parametrized tests, obtained by applying parametrized {\tt IMRPhenomPv3HM} (denoted as ``{\tt Phenom}" in this paper) \cite{Khan:2019kot} and {\tt SEOBNRv4HM$\_$ROM} (denoted as ``{\tt SEOB}")\cite{Cotesta:2018fcv} waveform approximant to the data. {\tt Phenom} waveform is a frequency-domain phenomenological waveform model that includes the effects of two-spin precession along with higher multipole moments \cite{Khan:2019kot}, whereas {\tt SEOB} is a frequency-domain nonprecessing reduced-order effective one-body model that incorporates the higher order modes \cite{Cotesta:2018fcv}.
+In the current LIGO-Virgo-KAGRA analyses \cite{TGR-GWTC-1,TGR-GWTC-2,TGR-GWTC-3}, the reported bounds on $\delta \hat{\phi}_{b}$ come from the fractional deviations applied to the nonspinning portion of the phase (see Sec.~VA of Refs.~\cite{TGR-GWTC-2,TGR-GWTC-3} for detailed discussions).